yahavx/ship-stowage-model/exercises/readme.txt

 General error handling:
 We have an "errors" folder (under the output folder) that contains all the error files, and the error documentation is as follows:
-- One file named GeneralErrors, that contains (general) errors such as bad algorithm loading, invalid paths, invalid travels, etc.
+- One file named GeneralErrors, that contains (general) errors such as bad algorithm loading, invalid paths, invalid travels (that cannot be run), etc.
 - A file for each algorithm-travel pair, with errors that occurred during the run (input errors may be repeated, we will improve that in ex3 probably).

 An error file (general or travel-algorithm pair specific) is created only if at least one error was found.
 The folder is created if at least one file was created (i.e. at least one error, anywhere).

 Our full list of errors can be viewed in common/utils/Error.h, the messages format is under the toString method of this class.
 For errors related to input files (plan, route, cargo_data, algorithm instructions), we also report a line number for each error.